-The district made concerted efforts to focus on attendance rates and chronic absenteeism.
+The continued growth in Goal 2 metrics indicate that the district's actions are having a positive impact in many areas.
+The district made concerted efforts to focus on attendance rates and chronic absenteeism and both saw improvements.
 The district and school sites provided parent materials and reminders around the importance of strong attendance as well as expanded student recognition programs.

-In the 2022-23 school year the district will focus on strong tier 1 social emotional and behavioral supports.
+In the 2023-2024 school year, the district will continue to focus on strong tier 1 social emotional and behavioral supports.
 Data from the district's Panorama Dashboard SEL survey, as well as other local indicators, demonstrate a need to hone in on support for students in grades 6-8.
+The areas for continued focus are emphasized below.